Vaginal bleeding in early pregnancy

 - Not have sex

-- Not douche (NEVER do this during pregnancy, and avoid when not pregnant too)
+- Not douche (NEVER do this during pregnancy, and also avoid it when you are not pregnant)

 - Not use tampons